 So imagine my surprise when one of those fans completely proved my point by giving me my own dose of internet abuse for the interview on Twitter:

-The irony wasn't lost on me, but my tears of laughter turned to tears of confused fear, like the kind a toddler weeps when you ignore it, when I realised that this wasn’t just any old flaming.
-I was being accused of plagiarism, which hasn’t happened to me since the first year of uni (fully exonerated, btw).
+The irony wasn't lost on me, but my tears of laughter turned to tears of confused fear, like the kind a toddler weeps when you ignore it, when I realized that this wasn’t just any old flaming.
+I was being accused of plagiarism, which hasn’t happened to me since the first year of high school (fully exonerated, btw).

-And it wasn’t just on Twitter, but also the comments section of VICE’s US website.
+And it wasn’t just on Twitter, but also the comments section of VICE’s website.

 Uh oh.
 Had I absorbed some information from starpuncher666's novella about the Danzig-Marianino incident and subconsciously regurgitated it for my own ends?
-How was I to know, I read a lot of novellas about the Danzig-Marianino incident and it could have come from any one of them, but she did seem pretty insistent that I had, even going so far as to demand reparations.
+How was I to know, I read hundreds—perhaps even thousands—of novellas about the Danzig-Marianino incident and it could have come from any one of them.
+But she seemed pretty insistent that I had, even going so far as to demand reparations.

 It was time to stop running.
 It was time to get in touch:

 I'd been exposed as a cheat. starpuncher666 was threatening career-ending action against me.
 Fuck George Entwistle, I had dragged journalism to a new low.
-But as absolutely anyone who has ever met me knows, My Work is far too important to me to give up.
-So I guess I had better suck it up and do what she says.
+I guess I better suck it up and do what she says.

-The fact that I had never heard of you or your semi-literate fan-fiction until you tweeted me doesn’t mean that I didn’t rip off your completely original and – apparently – copyrighted turn of phrase; “the man behind the fist".
-By way of making amends, I'd like to apologise and also point you the way of a few articles where the phrase has also been used to describe, variously, Robert Mugabe, a boxer named Joe "The Brown Bomber" Lewis and Spiderman.
+The fact that I had never heard of you or your semi-literate fan-fiction until you tweeted me doesn’t mean that I didn’t rip off your completely original and—apparently—copyrighted turn of phrase, “the man behind the fist."
+By way of making amends, I'd like to apologize and also point you the way of a few articles where the phrase has also been used to describe, variously, Robert Mugabe, a boxer named Joe "The Brown Bomber" Lewis, and Spiderman.

 Frankly, I was also tempted to steal that side-splitter of a pun you made about “JewTube” (has anyone ever noticed how you don’t get much money from advertising on your YouTube channel?
 Pretty tight, right?
 Just like Jews!), but I thought that would be too blatant.

-But I hope that this apology will suffice and stop you littering the internet with unsubstantiated slurs and trolling all my articles with your bullshit.
+But I hope that this apology will suffice and make you stop littering the internet with unsubstantiated slurs and trolling all my articles with your bullshit.